Voronenko/k3s-mini/Readme.md

 In addition to classic dockerized projects, I also have number of kubernetes projects.
 Kubernetes is both resource and money consuming platform.
 As I don't always need external cluster, solution I use for local development for kubernetes is https://k3s.io/.

-This platform positions itself as a lightweight kubernetes, but true is that it is one of the smallest certified Kubernetes distribution built for IoT & Edge computing, capable also to be deployed on a prod scale to VMs.
+This platform positions itself as a lightweight kubernetes, but truth is that it is one of the smallest certified Kubernetes distribution built for IoT & Edge computing, capable also to be deployed on a prod scale to VMs.

-I use k3s in two ways:  I have k3s installed locally on my work notebook, althouth sometimes I need to deploy heavier test workloads, and for that purpose I have two small beasts - two external intel NUCs running ESXi.
+I use k3s in two ways:  I have k3s installed locally on my work notebook, although sometimes I need to deploy locally heavier test workloads, and for that purpose I have two small beasts - two external intel NUCs running ESXi.

 By default k3s gets installed with traefik1 as ingress, and if you are satisfied with that setup, you generally can stop reading article.